-- 1. Kneel down to reach the plunger; pull the plunger out and pull up on the step at the same time. - 2.
-Push the step over into the water.
+- 1. Kneel down to reach the plunger; pull the plunger out and pull up on the front of the step at the same time. - 2.
+Pull the step over into the water.
 The step will be buoyant. - 3.
-Sit on the platform and push the step down with your feet; it will automatically lock into place.
+Push the step down; it will automatically lock into place.